jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 \lvert\alpha_0\rvert^2 + \lvert\alpha_1\rvert^2 = 1
 ```

-It is important to understand that the complex vector space represents an abstract *state space* describing the quantum state of the qubit.
+It is important to understand that the Hilbert space represents an abstract *state space* describing the quantum state of the qubit.
 It should not be confused with the physical space in which a property, such as spin of an electron, is measured.
 For example, $\ket{0}$ and $\ket{1}$ are often used to represent the up and down spin states of an electron.
 Up and down are in opposite directions in physical space but orthogonal in state space.
 Being orthogonal allows the quantum state to be in a linear superposition of up and down, whereas in physical space they are mutually exclusive directions.

 ### Complementarity

 In quantum mechanics, there are pairs of *complementary* properties, such as position and momentum, that cannot both be precisely known at the same time.
 This is the basis of the Heisenberg Uncertainty Principle.
 The more you know about one property, the less you know about the other.
 An exact measurement of one of the properties makes the other one completely undetermined, such that a measurement of it gives a random result.
+Complementarity limits what we can know about a quantum system, even in principle.

-In the case of qubits, complementarity exists between measurements made in the Z and X bases, for example.
+In the case of qubits, complementarity exists between measurements made in the Z and X bases.

 The X basis vectors are denoted by $\ket{+}$ and $\ket{-}$ and are related to the computational (Z) basis vectors $\ket{0}$ and $\ket{1}$ as follows: